yunhanchen2/coverage-prediction/README.md

 1. **Random Data Generation (`random_ranking.py`)**

    - **Description:**
      This script is the baseline for sushi ranking generation.
-It randomly generates a specified number of sushi rankings and stores the result in a file called `random_sushi_rankings.txt`, located in the same directory as `random_ranking.py`.
+It randomly generates a specified number of sushi rankings.

+     **Input:** the number of sushi rankings to generate
+     **Output:** file called `random_sushi_rankings.txt` containing rankings, located in the same directory as `random_ranking.py`

    - **Running Instruction:**
      Run the script using: